 This innovative home test improves your pregnancy journey by getting rid of at least one uncertainty.
-With the Peekaboo early gender test, you can find out the gender of your baby just seven weeks into pregnancy.
+With the Peekaboo early gender test, you can find out the gender of your baby just six weeks into pregnancy.
 Peekaboo is the most accurate early baby gender reveal test available since it leverages a highly-exacting scientific approach to determine if you’re having a boy or girl.

 Types of Gender Testing

 Ultrasound: Although it was invented in 1959 in Scotland, ultrasound wasn’t used widely in U.S. hospitals until the 1970s.
 Prior to the 14th week of pregnancy, most babies look similar, so ultrasound isn’t typically an accurate method for determining if you’re carrying a boy or a girl.
 By 18–20 weeks, research indicates nearly 100% of ultrasounds predict gender correctly.
 Of course, if your baby is being shy and hiding his or her genitalia, a second ultrasound may be necessary!

 Amniocentesis: Performed since 1970, this invasive test isn’t done routinely like ultrasound.
 The most common reason for amniocentesis is a “high risk” result from a first trimester screening test or a prior pregnancy impacted by a genetic condition.
 Typically performed at 15–20 weeks of pregnancy, amniotic fluid is removed from the uterus to test the health of the fetus.
 Because it’s a highly-invasive procedure that may cause miscarriage, doctors do not perform it solely for determining gender.